Toothless Tyger Taken To Task

 and bravado and bull-splatter only go so far in the business world.

-The decision by the directors of Tyger Shark to attempt and then fail to bully a not-profit-motivated supporter of charities and the community cannot sit well with senior management at those family-oriented teams and businesses.
+The decision by the directors of Tyger Shark to attempt and then fail to bully a locally-focused supporter of charities and the community cannot sit well with senior management at those family-oriented teams and businesses.
 Most of the old-school businessmen who run those enterprises will remember what their father told them back in the day, that ‘those who swing wildly and then run and hide when their intended victim hits back deserve no respect’.
 It might take them a while to find a new service provider, but in their own best interests you can be assured somebody is looking into it.
 Our IPNoid system shows who is visiting our site, and this story is drawing a lot of attention from the cities where Tyger Shark’s clients are based.

 It is also clear that some competitors are taking advantage of the storm that has been created solely by the cowardly actions of the directors of Tyger Shark.